 See below as regards participation in design work.

 Fellows may do all that Associate Fellows can do.
 A Fellow may also stand for election to the Board, provided he is properly nominated and confirms to the Secretary that the nomination is accepted.

 Associate Fellows may be re-graded as Fellows at the discretion of the Board.
 A candidate for regrading will be expected to have demonstrated some commitment to the Association and the advancement of its objects.
 This might be through participation in design work through the Design Teams (see below) or by some other way.
 Nomination for regrading may be made by a Mentor or any member of the Board.

-If the re-grading is on the basis of work done in a Design Team, then the Mentor must first be satisfied that the Associate Fellow has sufficient knowledge to work independently as an IAAH Herald or IAAH Herald Artist.
+If the re-grading is on the basis of work done in a Design Team, then the Vice-President, Heraldic Design (VP-HD) must first be satisfied that the Associate Fellow has sufficient knowledge to work independently as an IAAH Herald or IAAH Herald Artist.